raqoon886/USP-SBR/README.md

 ## Citation

-If you use make advantage of the SR-GNN model in your research, please cite the following:
+If you make advantage of the SR-GNN model in your research, please cite the following:

     @inproceedings{Wu:2019vb,
     author = {Wu, Shu and Tang, Yuyuan and Zhu, Yanqiao and Wang, Liang and Xie, Xing and Tan, Tieniu},